 Cotton Incorporated has developed viable alternatives to synthetic microfiber fleece through the creation of cotton and cotton/wool blend fabrics designed to insulate and provide warmth, while offering a natural, biodegradable option.
 The natural fibers shed from these fabrics easily break down in soil and wastewater environments.
 Research currently shows the rapid breakdown in waste water, and more research is underway to confirm their breakdown in salt and fresh water environments.

-Many Cotton LEADS™ partners provide various cotton/wool yarns in a range of blends and yarn counts, and can easily connect with your supply chain.
-Below is a list of suppliers who are currently offering cotton/wool yarn.
+Many Cotton LEADS℠ partners provide various cotton/wool yarns and fabric developments in a range of blends and yarn counts, and can easily connect with your supply chain.
+Below is a list of suppliers who are currently offering cotton/wool products.

 Company: Bros Eastern Co., Ltd.